Unidata/gempak/README.md

 ## RPM and Source Code Tarball

 See the <a href="https://github.com/Unidata/gempak/releases">GEMPAK Releases on GitHub</a> for the latest version.
-GEMPAK source code is also available from the <a href="http://www.unidata.ucar.edu/downloads/gempak/">Unidata download page</a>.

 To install the latest RPM to a custom directory use the `--prefix` argument, where `--prefix=/home/user` will install to `/home/user/GEMPAK7/`